 The warning on the Prozac label says antidepressants increase the risk of suicidal thinking and behavior in children, adolescents and young adults.
 Anyone who is considering using this drug needs to balance that with the potential risks.
-Doctors should carefully monitor patients for suicidality or unusual changes in behavior.
+Doctors should carefully monitor patients for suicidal thoughts or unusual changes in behavior.

-If your loved one suffered suicidal thoughts or actions while taking Prozac, contact our firm about potentially filing a Prozac lawsuit.
+If your loved one suffered suicidal thoughts or actions while taking Prozac, contact our firm about potentially filing a lawsuit in Cincinnati.

 Hundreds of lawsuits were filed in the late 1980s and throughout the 1990s alleging Prozac caused suicidal thoughts or actions or violent behavior.
 The lawsuits alleged failure to properly warn doctors and consumers about the dangers of the drug.

 Some were combined into a multidistrict litigation (MDL) in the Southern District of Indiana.
 An MDL is a legal action composed of multiple cases that make similar allegations.